kr1ps/MediaHomeServices/README.md

 #### Jackett

-Sonarr and Radarr repositories to find the media files,  [Jackett](https://libraries.io/github/Jackett/Jackett/) is a platform that serves as a repository database for these types of programs.
+Sonarr and Radarr need repositories to find the media files,  [Jackett](https://libraries.io/github/Jackett/Jackett/) is a platform that serves as a repository database for these types of programs.
 Here an example deployment file [jackett.docker-compose.yml](https://github.com/kr1ps/kr1ps-MediaHomeServices/blob/master/jackett.docker-compose.yml)

 #### Bazarr